JCataclisma/JC_ScrapMap/README.md

 <img width="1912" height="885" alt="JC_ScrapMap" src="https://github.com/user-attachments/assets/ab971df4-aebb-4b4d-8b45-6071269072c2" />

-# JC ScrapMap 0.10.5
+# JC ScrapMap 0.11.7

 JC ScrapMap is an offline companion map for Scrap Mechanic Survival.

-This release reads exact generated terrain directly from the selected save database.
-It does not modify Scrap Mechanic, launch the game, install Lua files, or require administrator privileges.
+It reads generated terrain, saved positions, vehicles, progression, and other map information directly from a selected Survival save.
+Version 0.11.7 also adds an optional **Instant Recovery** action that can reposition a saved vehicle above a specially built Rescue Vehicle.

+Português do Brasil: `README_PORTUGUES-BR.md`

+## Important warning: back up your save

+Normal map inspection remains read-only. **Instant Recovery is different: it edits the selected save database when you click the final recovery action.**

+Before using Instant Recovery:

+1. Close Scrap Mechanic completely.
+2. Back up the Survival save you intend to edit.
+3. Make sure the correct save is selected in JC ScrapMap.
+4. Keep the backup until you have loaded and saved the recovered world successfully.

+There is no in-app undo.
+If the result is not acceptable, restore your backup.

 ## Start

-1. Extract the complete folder.
+1. Extract the complete `JC_ScrapMap-v0.11.7` folder.
 2. Double-click `Start JC ScrapMap.cmd`.
 3. The map opens in the default browser.
-4. Use the save selector in the map to switch Survival worlds.
+4. Use **Available saves** to switch Survival worlds if necessary.

-For an always-on-top companion window, double-click `Start JC ScrapMap Overlay.cmd`.
-Choose any detected supported Chromium-family browser, or select another compatible browser executable.
-The picker supports Google Chrome, Brave, Vivaldi, Chromium, Opera, and Microsoft Edge; only a browser already installed on the computer is used.
-No browser is bundled or installed by JC ScrapMap.
-The overlay is most reliable while Scrap Mechanic is running in Borderless Windowed mode.
+For an always-on-top companion window, use
+`Start JC ScrapMap Overlay.cmd`.
+It can use Chrome, Brave, Vivaldi, Chromium, Opera, Microsoft Edge, or another compatible Chromium-family browser already installed on the computer.
+JC ScrapMap does not bundle or install a browser.

-The overlay remembers the selected browser inside the extracted JC ScrapMap folder and asks again on every launch, with the previous choice as the default.
-Its normal-browser fallback does not use always-on-top mode.

-Drag the map's left and right dividers to resize or nearly collapse the side panels.
-Double-click either divider to restore that panel's default width.
-Panel widths are remembered in the browser.

 The bundled private Python runtime is used automatically.
-No Python installation is required.
+A separate Python installation and administrator privileges are not required.

-## Exact map data

-The regular overworld terrain stored by Scrap Mechanic contains the generated cell flags and terrain UIDs.
-JC ScrapMap reads these values using SQLite read-only mode and displays:
+## Build the Rescue Vehicle

+The Rescue Vehicle can be assembled in any shape or orientation.
+All required parts must belong to the same connected movable creation.

+It must contain exactly and only:

+- 2 Scrap Gas Engines;
+- 7 Scrap Metal block cells;
+- 5 Scrap Wheels;
+- 1 regular Scrap Seat — not the Scrap Driver's Seat;
+- 1 Portable Craftbot.

+Nothing else may be attached.
+The seven Scrap Metal blocks may be arranged in any shape.
+When detected, this creation appears as a red **Rescue Vehicle** symbol in the existing **Vehicles** layer.
+Regular detected vehicles remain yellow.

+## Use Instant Recovery

+1. Close Scrap Mechanic and make a backup of the selected save.
+2. Start JC ScrapMap and select the correct save.
+3. Enable the **Vehicles** layer.
+4. Confirm that the red **Rescue Vehicle** appears where you built it.
+5. Click the yellow symbol of the vehicle you want to recover.
+6. In the left sidebar, expand **Instant Recovery**.
+7. Click **RECOVERY AT YOUR OWN RISK!** once.
+8. Close JC ScrapMap, start Scrap Mechanic, and load the edited save.

+The complete connected vehicle is moved so its saved reference point is seven metres above the Rescue Vehicle.
+Bearings, suspensions, joined bodies, controllers, parts, relative positions, and the vehicle's saved rotation are preserved.

+Because rotation is preserved and the vehicle is dropped above the target, it may appear or land upside-down.
+This is expected.
+Instant Recovery does not automatically level or rotate vehicles.

+## Map features

+The offline map includes, where available in the selected save:

-- directional roads;
+- directional roads and terrain regions;
-- water/lake regions (BLUE areas);
-- desert regions (TAN/LIGHT BROWN areas);
-- burnt-forest regions (BROWN areas);
-- autumn-forests (LIGHT PURPLE/PINK areas);
-- Schematic Stations;
+- water, desert, burnt forest, and autumn forest;
-- regular 2-, 3-, and 4-floor Warehouses.
+- Schematic Stations and regular Warehouses;

-Regular Warehouses and Schematic Stations share the unchecked **Warehouses & schematic stations** spoiler layer.
-The fixed quest Warehouse remains in **All POIs / anchors**.

-The selected save is hashed before and after inspection.
-Map generation fails if its size, timestamp, or SHA-256 changes during the operation.
+- builder quests, chemical/oil pits, prisoner camps, and ruins;
+- underground entrances, progression, floor summaries, and rough floor maps;
+- the separate Excavation Island surface map;
+- saved player position, physical beacons, custom notes, and detected vehicles.

+Most spoiler-oriented layers, including **Vehicles**, are disabled by default.

-## Privacy and offline behavior
+## Privacy and local data

-- The local web server listens only on `127.0.0.1`.
+- The web server listens only on `127.0.0.1`.
 - No save, marker, coordinate, Steam ID, or map data is uploaded.
 - No internet connection is required.
+- Map inspection opens the save read-only.
-- The selected save is never opened for writing.
+- Only the explicit Instant Recovery action opens the selected save for an atomic local edit.
-- Mapper notes and generated browser state remain inside this extracted application folder.
+- Generated map state, mapper notes, browser preferences, and operational logs remain inside the extracted application folder.

-## Live and persistent logs
+## Logs

-The PowerShell window remains open while the local map server is running and shows live operational events.
-Closing that window stops the server.
+The PowerShell window remains open while the local server is running.
+Closing that window stops JC ScrapMap.

-The same operational events are retained in:

-`logs\jc-scrapmap.log`

-The log rotates at 1 MB and retains three backups.
-It records version, auto-detection results, hashed mapper identity, seed, terrain counts, refresh and save-switch activity, integrity results, local HTTP paths, server lifecycle, and error categories.

-It does not record save contents, Windows usernames, Steam IDs, save filenames or full paths, player coordinates, marker or note contents, HTTP request bodies, or decoded terrain contents.
+Operational events are written to `logs\jc-scrapmap.log`.
+The rotating log does not include save contents, Windows usernames, Steam IDs, save filenames, full personal paths, player coordinates, custom-note contents, or HTTP request bodies.

-## No helper or recovery workflow

-This package intentionally contains no road helper, terrain hook, exporter, administrator prompt, recovery backup, or game-side diagnostic workflow.
-The previous helper-based releases remain separate and are not modified by this release.

-## Release-candidate status
+## Recovery limitations

-This is the `0.9.7` working version.
-Prisoner camps and ordinary lootable ruins remain in their existing separate layers.
-Selected-save details can be expanded or collapsed to leave more room for layer controls.
-The new Underground entrances layer identifies surface access areas; underground maps are reserved for future versions.
+- Recovery uses the last state written to the save; it is not a live game teleport.
+- Scrap Mechanic should be closed while the save is edited.
+- The selected creation must still match the vehicle shown on the map.
+- Exactly one valid Rescue Vehicle must exist in the selected save.
+- Vehicle orientation is preserved, so an upside-down result is possible.
+- Restore your backup if the world or creation does not behave as expected.